patrickfrey/mewa/doc/faq.md

 ### How to implement callables like functions, procedures and methods?

 This is tricky because of issues around scope and visibility.
 There are two scopes involved the visibility of the function for callers and the scope of the codeblock that executed the callable.
 Furthermore we have to do some tricks to do the declaration in a predecessing pass of the code block traversal for enabling recursion (declare the function before its code, so it can be used in the code).
 That is why the whole thing is quirky here.
-See function typesystem.callablebody in typesystem.lua in example "language1".
+See function typesystem.callablebody in typesystem.lua of the example "language1".

 <a name="functionReturn"/>